Roy Orbison: Song structures

-Themes
+Lyrical themes

 Critic Dave Marsh categorizes Orbison's ballads into themes reflecting pain and loss, and dreaming.
-A third category is his uptempo rockabilly songs such as "Go!
+A third category is his up-tempo rockabilly songs such as "Go!
 Go!
 Go!" and "Mean Woman Blues" that are more thematically simple, addressing his feelings and intentions in a masculine braggadocio.
-In concert, Orbison placed the uptempo songs between the ballads to keep from being too consistently dark or grim.
+In concert, Orbison placed the up-tempo songs between the ballads to keep from being too consistently dark or grim.

 In 1990, Colin Escott wrote an introduction to Orbison's biography published in a CD box set: "Orbison was the master of compression.
 Working the singles era, he could relate a short story, or establish a mood in under three minutes.
 If you think that's easy—try it.
 His greatest recordings were quite simply perfect; not a word or note surplus to intention."
 After attending a show in 1988, Peter Watrous of The New York Times wrote that Orbison's songs are "dreamlike claustrophobically intimate set pieces".
 Music critic Ken Emerson writes that the "apocalyptic romanticism" in Orbison's music was well-crafted for the films in which his songs appeared in the 1980s because the music was "so over-the-top that dreams become delusions, and self-pity paranoia", striking "a post-modern nerve".
 Led Zeppelin singer Robert Plant favored American R&B music as a youth, but beyond the black musicians, he named Elvis and Orbison especially as foreshadowing the emotions he would experience: "The poignancy of the combination of lyric and voice was stunning.
 [Orbison] used drama to great effect and he wrote dramatically."

-The loneliness in Orbison's songs that he became most famous for, he both explained and downplayed: "I don't think I've been any more lonely than anyone else ...
+The loneliness in Orbison's songs for which he became most famous, he both explained and downplayed: "I don't think I've been any more lonely than anyone else ...
 Although if you grow up in West Texas, there are a lot of ways to be lonely."
 His music offered an alternative to the postured masculinity that was pervasive in music and culture.
 Robin Gibb of the Bee Gees stated, "He made emotion fashionable, that it was all right to talk about and sing about very emotional things.
 For men to sing about very emotional things ...
 Before that no one would do it."
 Orbison acknowledged this in looking back on the era in which he became popular: "When ["Crying"] came out I don't think anyone had accepted the fact that a man should cry when he wants to cry."